 The main objectives of commercial building maintenance include:

-- Minimize the amount of repairs that need to be performed
+- Minimize the number of repairs that need to be performed

 - Improve overall plant reliability

 - Identify pieces of equipment that require maintenance

 - Perform the right amount of maintenance for your specific budget

 This article goes into greater detail about commercial building maintenance and what you should consider when performing this maintenance, which includes everything from lighting requirements to electrical requirements.

 The main lighting components that are checked during commercial building maintenance include:

 - Make sure that you inspect lighting every 3-6 months and perform group relamping when necessary

 - Check any exterior lights for torn cables before replacing components that aren’t functioning properly